Adequate Public Facilities Ordinance

 Housing Unit Allocations Waiting Bin: This shows all development projects currently in the waiting bin for housing unit allocations.

-School Capacity Chart: Shows the school capacity status of all elementary and middle school districts and elementary school regions in Howard County.
-The map on this page reflects the current School Capacity Chart.
+School Capacity Chart: Shows the capacity utilization status of all elementary, middle, and high school districts and elementary school regions in Howard County, with open or closed status for new residential development indicated on the chart.

 School Districts Maps: Latest school district attendance areas.

 The Department of Planning and Zoning, Development Engineering Division (DED) is tasked with evaluating whether developments impact existing road intersections by increasing traffic flow to unacceptable levels as prescribed in the current Howard County Code and Howard County Design Manual, Volume III.
 DED and the Department of Public Works (DPW) evaluate whether mitigation is required through the construction of road improvements, intersection modifications, or whether a fee-in-lieu is to be paid into a Capital Project to correct the deficient intersection.

 For information on the APFO Roads test please contact Chad Edmondson, Chief of Development Engineering, at 410-313-2406.